MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 5. The validation script displays all the validation checks and their respective errors, which will assist in resolving the validation issues.
 For fast resolution, run the script in PowerShell ISE with break point, which can speed up the debugging process.

-If all the checks pass successfully, return to the onboarding page and commence the onboarding process again.
+If all the checks pass successfully, return to the onboarding page and restart the onboarding process again.

 ## Internet connectivity